rdi-berkeley/zkp-web3-hackathon/_tracks/zk_bridge_track.md

 <div style="text-align: justify">
     <p>The above graph shows the components of a typical Zero Knowledge (ZK) based bridge, including a proof system, light client, updater contracts, and DApps on top of the bridge.</p>

     <p>We've created specific tasks and prizes for each component.
-The focus is on enabling inter-communication between popular L1/L2 chains, such as Ethereum, BSC, Polygon, and Gnosis.
+The focus is on enabling inter-communication between popular L1/L2 chains, such as Ethereum, BSC, Polygon, Tendermint and Gnosis.
     </p>

     <h2> Category 1: Circuit </h2>